CompVis/depth-fm/README.md

 ## 📈 Results

-Our quantitative analysis shows that despite being substantially more efficient, our DepthFM outperforms the current state-of-the-art generative depth estimator Marigold **zero-shot** on a range of benchmark datasets.
+Our quantitative analysis shows that despite being substantially more efficient, our DepthFM performs on-par or even outperforms the current state-of-the-art generative depth estimator Marigold **zero-shot** on a range of benchmark datasets.
 Below you can find a quantitative comparison of DepthFM against other affine-invariant depth estimators on several benchmarks.

 ![Results](/assets/figures/sota-comparison.jpg)